Deppalallo/academic-website/content/authors/admin/_index.md

 title: "Harun Deppalallo"
 ---

-My name is Harun Deppalallo.
-I'm from West Sulawesi, Indonesia.
-I created this website to share my ideas about what I have learned from university and my independent studies.
-I'm still learning and if you have any adea, you can share it to me.
+My name is Harun Depalallo.
+I am from West Sulawesi, Indonesia.
+I created this website to share ideas and knowledge that I learned at university or that I learned on my own.
+I'm still learning and if you have any ideas, you may be able to share them with me.
 {style="text-align: justify;"}